 Prepare a shopping list!
 Choose 5 items you want to buy.
 Write their name and cost here (you can look up costs online).
-Then answer the questions ltem Cost
+Then answer the questions

+Item Cost What is the total amount of your shopping list?
 If you pay with a \$100 bill, will you have enough money?